nmshd/documentation/_docs_integrate/attribute-values.md

 ## MaritalStatus

-The marital status of a natural person.
+The marital status represents the current legal relationship of a natural person.

+Please be advised that the possible values are defined by the public laws and administrative standards that may vary between countries.
+{: .notice--info}

 **Properties**